The Kiddos' Clubhouse Practitioners

 Brett earned a Bachelor’s degree in Psychology from the University of Pittsburgh in 1995 and his Masters of Science in Occupational Therapy from Shenandoah University in Winchester, Virginia in 1998.
 He is a Registered Occupational Therapist with National Board Certification.
 He received his license to practice occupational therapy in Georgia in 1998 and is certified to administer and interpret the Sensory Integration and Praxis Test (SIPT).
 Brett is also trained in Advanced Therapeutic Listening.
 He has presented his research work on movement differences in persons with autism on the state and national level.
 His areas of focus in treatment continue to be children with sensory integrative difficulties and children who utilize augmentative/alternative communication.

 Brett has been married to his wife Nell, a fellow occupational therapist, since 2002.
-They have a 12-year old son, Hayden and another son, Parker, who is 10.
-Brett is involved in Cub Scouting as a Cubmaster and enjoys spending time with his family, playing soccer, photography, Star Wars, watching the Steelers, Penguins and the Red Sox, Arsenal FC and FC Bayern Munich!
+They have a 14-year old son, Hayden and another son, Parker, who is 12.
+Brett is involved in Boy Scouting as an adult leader in Troop 2000 in Johns Creek, he is the Northern Ridge District Chairman and also helps with the Atlanta Area Council.
+He enjoys spending time with his family, playing soccer, photography, Star Wars, watching the Steelers, Penguins and the Red Sox, Arsenal FC and FC Bayern Munich!

 Ashley Gleit, MHS, OTR/L